NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/end.md

-`End` is a special primitive used only to finish a procedure.
-Just as a procedure starts with `to procedure-name` or `to-report procedure-name`, it concludes with `end`.
-A procedure that doesn’t finish with `end` will cause an error.
+`end` is a special primitive that tells NetLogo that a procedure is finished.
+Just as a procedure starts with either `to` or `to-report`, it concludes with an `end`.
+A procedure that does not finish with `end` will cause an error.